zikula/ExtensionLibrary/Zikula/Module/ExtensionLibraryModule/Resources/docs/instructions.md

 The Zikula Extensions Library will look in the root level of your repository for a file named `zikula.manifest.json`.
 You will need to create the file according to the [manifest specification][manifest].
 The manifest specifies the location of the `composer.json` file which is also required* (see [specification][composer]).
 Use an online JSON verifier such as [JSONlint](http://jsonlint.com/) to make sure both files are valid.
-Use our [online manifest validator][validate] to make sure your manifest validates against the required schema.
+Use our [online json validator][validate] to make sure your manifest and composer files validate against the required schema.
 You are now ready to publish your extension!

 *Please note the `composer.json` file is also required for Core 1.3.x-type extensions and has specific requirements